-There are some share transactions that qualify for reliefs or exemptions.
+However, there are some share transactions that qualify for reliefs or exemptions.
 They can reduce the amount of Stamp Duty you pay or are exempt from Stamp Duty altogether.

 UK shares bought from abroad

 - If you do not do this within the time limits you may have to pay a penalty and interest.

-If you buy foreign shares you do not have to pay Stamp Duty.
-If however you bring a document which transfers shares into the UK there could be a charge to Stamp Duty.There may be other foreign taxes to pay.
+- And if you buy foreign shares you do not have to pay Stamp Duty.
+If however, you bring a document that transfers shares into the UK there could be a charge to Stamp Duty.There may be other foreign taxes to pay.

 For expert assistance regarding HMRC advice contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right finance law professional.
 Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
 If you find this information useful, please follow our social media platforms, like, and share.